audio-lab/audio-formant/readme.md

 * autocorrelation functions
 * subsampling noise
 * analytical solutions
+* ???

-## What platform?
+## Why WebGL?

-Comparison of available technologies: [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), [streams](https://nodejs.org/api/stream.html), [threads](https://www.npmjs.com/package/webworker-threads), [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) and [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) has shown that for realtime processing of hundreds of formants WebGL is the only viable technology.
+Comparison of available technologies: [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), [streams](https://nodejs.org/api/stream.html), [threads](https://www.npmjs.com/package/webworker-threads), [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) and [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) has shown that for realtime processing of hundreds of formants WebGL is the only viable technology, because it allows for extensive native parallelism unavailable anywhere else.

 Nonetheless it has own difficulties, as it was not designed for sound processing.
 In particular, fragments has no correlation, therefore there is no simple way to walk the "phase path".
 There are two options for that: walking the path in each fragment or walking in verteces with saving values to varyings.
 The second method is significantly faster for big numbers of formants, but the [number of varyings](http://webglstats.com/) is limited depending on browser.